notorious-d-e-v/payai-solana-smart-contracts/README.md

 ## Known Limitations

 * The same contract cannot be created more than once, meaning a buyer cannot create a contract for the same seller with the same CID and the same payment amount more than once.
+* The unit tests do not reset the blockchain state between tests, therefore order matters.

 ## Installation